HomeSite Map

 American Releases

-Although Capitol Records decided back in 1964 to omit cover songs on their first American album, thinking that US audiences would not be interested in hearing a British group redo American hits, they did let this song through, probably based on their knowledge that The Beatles were due to perform the song on the upcoming Ed Sullivan Show.
-Showing the versatility of the group may also have been a determining factor in including the song on the album.
+Although Capitol Records decided back in 1964 to omit cover material on their first American album, thinking that US audiences would not be interested in hearing a British group redo American hits, they did allow this track to be included.
+Their decision was most likely based on their being informed that the group was due to perform "Till There Was You" on the upcoming Ed Sullivan Show.
+Showing the versatility of The Beatles may also have been a determining factor in including the song on the album.

 Live Performances